similanklinsmith/miniapp-example/README.md

 ### Starting to Develop

-To start developing your Mini App, navigate to the `src/app` folder and begin editing the files within it.
-It’s recommended to start with the `src/app/page.tsx` file, which serves as the main file for your Mini App's web page.
-This file already contains examples of using the JS Bridge, enabling you to start developing your Mini App immediately.
+To begin developing your Mini App, go to the `src/app` folder and start modifying the files within it.
+We suggest starting with the `src/app/page.tsx` file, as it serves as the main page for your Mini App.
+This file includes examples of basic functions such as authentication and payment, allowing you to kickstart your development right away.

 ### Integrate with OAPI Services using Provided Functions

 In this project, we have prepared functions for working with OAPI Services.
-These functions are located in the `src/lib/frontend/index.ts` file and include:
+These functions are located in the `src/lib/frontend/index.ts` file and we create a example usage in `src/app/page.tsx` file.

-make sure to configure the environment variables in the .env file before using these functions.
+**make sure to configure the environment variables in the .env file before using these functions.

 #### Authentication service